NarayanMsra/se_project_coffeeshop/README.md

 - HTML5: For structure and content.
 - CSS: For styling (normalize.css and custom styles).
 - Google Fonts: To enhance typography.
-- YouTube Embeds: For recipe videos.
+- YouTube : For recipe videos.

  How to Use